WP-API/WP-API/docs/routes/users.md

 Default is false. (boolean)

 #### `reassign`
 The `reassign` parameter controls whether the deleted user's content is reassigned to a new User or not.
-By default, this is set to null, indicating that the deleted user's content will not be reassigned.
+If set to `null`, the deleted user's content will not be reassigned.

 Default is null. (integer)